-Fig. 4: The verification of eq.
-2 on temperature data from the twentieth century reanalysis (20CR, [Compo et al., 2011]) from zonal (east-west) transects at 45°N using data at 6 hour temporal and 2° spatial resolution, from 1871-2008. $M = \langle \varphi{\lambda}^{q} \rangle$ (eq.
-2) with moments q = 2, 1.8, 1.6,...0.2 corresponding to the points and regression lines from top to bottom.
-Each graph shows the spatial statistics of the fluxes φ{λ} estimated at various temporal averaging scales ranging from 6 hours to 89 years by taking the absolute finite difference of the temperature temporally averaged over the indicated duration.
-Eq.
-2 predicts that on such log-log plots, that the lines for different moments q will converge to the "effective" outer scale of the process, i.e. the scale at which the process must start if it is to explain the observed variability at the smaller scales (to the right).
-In this analysis, the largest scale $(\lambda = 1)$ corresponds to the largest distance along the 45°N latitude line i.e. 14100km.
+Figure 4: The verification of Eq.
+2 on temperature data from the twentieth century reanalysis (20CR, Compo et al. (2011)) from zonal (east-west) transects at 45°N using data at 6 hour temporal and 2° spatial resolution, from 1871-2008. $M = \langle \varphi{\lambda}^{\eta} \rangle$ (Eq.
+(2)) with moments $q = 2, 1.8, 1.6, \dots, 0.2$ corresponding to the points and regression lines; positive slopes for q > 1, negative slopes for q < 1.
+Each graph shows the spatial statistics of the fluxes $\varphi{\lambda}$ estimated at various temporal averaging scales ranging from 6 hours to 89 years by taking the absolute finite difference of the temperature temporally averaged over the indicated duration.
+Equation 2 predicts that on such log-log plots, that the lines for different moments q will converge to the "effective" outer scale of the process, i.e. the scale at which the process must start if it is to explain the observed variability at the smaller scales (to the right).
+In this analysis, the largest scale ( $\lambda = 1$ ) corresponds to the largest distance along the 45°N latitude line i.e. 14100 km.
 It is approximately, but not exactly the outer scale.
-We can see that for all the different time scales, the spatial statistic well obey the predictions of multiplicative cascade theories.
+We can see that for all the different time scales, the spatial statistics well obey the predictions of multiplicative cascade theories.
 The large spatial intermittency - characterized near the mean by the codimension of the mean $C_1 = K'(1)$ slowly increases from 0.095 (6 hours, the weather regime) to 0.13 (89 years, the climate regime) implied by these plots is the statistical expression of the existence of various climate zones.
-This figure is reproduced from [Lovejoy and Schertzer, 2013].
+This figure is reproduced from Lovejoy and Schertzer (2013).

 We now illustrate such black swan extremes with an example from the climate that will be relevant later.
-First consider the probability distribution of daily temperature changes from a single station (fig. 5a).
+First consider the probability distribution of daily temperature changes from a single station (Fig. 5a).
 The figure shows the cumulative distributions of the temperature changes accumulating from the largest, not smallest value (it is one minus the usual cumulative distribution function).
-We see that for both positive and negative temperature changes that the distribution has far more extreme events than would be expected from the classical Gaussian distribution, indeed, the extremes are 7 standard deviation events corresponding to probabilities of less than 10^{-20} .
-On the other hand, the data closely follow a power law with exponent $q_D \approx 5$.
-Moving to longer times (fig. 5b), we see the same type of behaviour, even in paleotemperatures.
-For the latter, modern data (far right) allow the tails to be examined more closely, yielding a more convincing result, again with $q_D \approx 5$.
-Note that taking differences over longer time scales shifts the tails by a constant factor corresponding to H = 0.4 (the left two plots in fig. 5b).
+We see that for both positive and negative temperature changes that the distribution has far more extreme events than would be expected from the classical Gaussian distribution, indeed, the extremes are 7 standard deviation events corresponding to probabilities of less than 10-20.
+On the other hand, the data closely follow a power law with exponent $q_D \approx 5$ .
+Moving to longer times (Fig. 5b), we see the same type of behaviour, even in paleotemperatures.
+For the latter, modern data (far right) allow the tails to be examined more closely, yielding a more convincing result, again with $q_D \approx 5$ .
+Note that taking differences over longer time scales shifts the tails by a constant factor corresponding to fluctuation exponent H = 0.4 (see below; the left two plots in Fig. 5b).

-Finally, to evaluate the statistics of natural temperature changes - and to avoid biases due to anthropogenic effects - consider global scale pre-industrial (1500-1900) temperatures.
+Finally, to evaluate the statistics of natural temperature changes - and to avoid biases due to anthropogenic effects - consider global scale preindustrial (1500-1900) temperatures.
 In the pre-industrial period, global scale temperatures can be estimated using "multiproxy" reconstructions.
-As the name suggests, these statistically combine data from diverse sources ("proxies") typically including tree rings, ice cores, lake sediments in order to estimate the temperature in the absence of instruments, fig. 5c shows the corresponding distributions for differences of 1, 2, 4, ...
+As the name suggests, these statistically combine data from diverse sources ("proxies") typically including tree rings, ice cores, lake sediments in order to estimate the temperature in the absence of instruments, Fig. 5c shows the corresponding distributions for differences of 1, 2, 4, ...
 64 years.
-Figure 5c shows that eq.
-3 is a reasonable approximation to the tails of the (pre-industrial) distributions of temperature changes.
-This result will be used below for estimating the probability that the industrial warming is no more than a giant natural fluctuation.
+Figure 5c shows that Eq.
+(3) is a reasonable approximation to the tails of